 Developed By Clinical Operations

-Audience All practices
+Audience All Team Members

 Effective as of 3/2020

+Last updated: 10/2020

-I. Purpose/Objective:
+I. Purpose

 The dental practices affiliated with North American Dental Group strive to provide regular and emergent oral healthcare for all patients.
-As the coronavirus (COVID-19) situation escalates in the U.S., we must ensure our practices remain in a clean and safe environment.
+As the coronavirus (COVID-19) pandemic evolves in the U.S., we must ensure our practices remain in clean and safe environments.
 Due to heightened concerns, all patients and visitors must have their temperatures checked upon entering the practice to help protect our patients and team members from potential exposure.

 II.
-Procedure:
+Procedure

-For all patients, guests of patients, and team members entering the practice, a temporal thermometer must be used to take the individual's temperature.
+For all patients, team members, and guests (when appropriate) entering the practice, a temporal thermometer must be used to take the individual's temperature.